murraycadzow/wrangling-genomics/_episodes/08-changes.md

 we'll add another line to the file:

 ~~~
-$ nano mars.txt
+$ nano steps.txt
-$ cat mars.txt
+$ cat steps.txt
 ~~~
 {: .language-bash}

 ~~~
-Cold and dry, but everything is my favorite color
+to initialise a repo: git init
-The two moons may be a problem for Wolfman
+to check status: git status
-But the Mummy will appreciate the lack of humidity
+to add a file: git add
 ~~~
 {: .output}